digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-4-5-loop-analysis.rst

 |CodingEx| **Coding Exercise**

-   How many stars are printed out by the ``NestedLoops`` program?
+   How many stars are printed out by the ``E03NestedLoops`` program?
 How many times do the loops run?
 Calculate on paper before you run the code.

 .. note::